google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 * `CRASH`: the variant led to a driver crash
 * `NONDET`: the variant led to a non-deterministic rendering
-*  `TIMEOUT`: the variant took too long to be processed (in the case of the vulkan worker, this may indicate glslangValidator or spirv-opt taking too long to process the variant)
+*  `TIMEOUT`: the variant took too long to be processed (in the case of the Vulkan worker, this may indicate glslangValidator or spirv-opt taking too long to process the variant)
 * `UNEXPECTED_ERROR`: the variant led to an unexpected error